 There are many ways to help delay or prevent kidney failure, especially when chronic kidney disease (CKD) is diagnosed in the earlier mild to moderate stages of CKD.
-Because chronic kidney disease usually occurs gradually over time, finding out you have kidney disease in the early stages provides an opportunity to slow the progression of CKD.
+Because CKD usually occurs gradually over time, finding out you have kidney disease in the early stages provides an opportunity to slow the progression.

 According to National Kidney Foundation (NKF) guidelines, you should strive to keep your blood pressure at or below 130/85 if you have kidney disease.
 If you have diabetes and/or proteinuria too, their suggested target blood pressure is 125/75.

 Lifestyle changes such as losing weight, exercising, meditating, eating less salt and drinking less alcohol can help lower your blood pressure.
 Smoking is a risk factor for faster progression of kidney disease, so stopping smoking can also help slow progression.

 Blood pressure medicine

 Two types of blood pressure medicines slow the action of angiotensin, a substance that may contribute to kidney disease progression.
 Angiotensin converting enzyme (ACE) inhibitors and angiotensin receptor blockers (ARBs) are the two types of high blood pressure medicines.
 The generic names of some common ACE inhibitors are captopril, enalapril and lisinopril.
 Some common ARBs are losartan, candesartan and valsartan.